adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP45CERT1
 Certificate of less than one academic year in Social Sciences.
-Cert. less than one academic yr in Social Sciences.
+Cert. <1 academic yr in Social Sciences.

 CIP45CERT2
 Certificate of at least one but less than two academic years in Social Sciences.
-Cert. at least one but less than two academicyrs in Social Sciences.
+Cert. >1<2 academicyrs in Social Sciences.

 CIP45ASSOC
 Associate degree in Social Sciences.
 Assoc. deg. in Social Sciences.

 CIP45CERT4
-Award of more than two but less than four academic years in Social Sciences.
+Award of at least two but less than four academic years in Social Sciences.
-Award more than two but less than four academicyrs in Social Sciences.
+Award >2<4 academicyrs in Social Sciences.

 CIP45BACHL
 Bachelor's degree in Social Sciences.